Listed on this page are our direct Bender

 Christoph participated likewise and returned where he received the

-active service honor in 1830 by the Badish [Baden] Grand Duke.
+active service honor in 1830 by the Grand Duke of Baden.
 Johann

-Michael Katzenberger is my Bender / Blaies generation's 5th cousin, 4
+Michael Katzenberger is my Bender / Fries / Fries / Blaies generation's

 generations removed.